ohshitgorillas/EntropPy/README.md

 **Validation Process:**

-The generator validates each pattern by checking if Espanso's mechanics would produce the correct result:
+EntropPy validates each pattern by checking if Espanso's mechanics would produce the correct result:

 ```python
 for each correction in pattern: